nhsconnect/prm-practice-migration/_steps/ccgs-reading-by-phase/02-engage-gp-it-delivery-partner.md

 * Have you or the practice engaged with the GP IT delivery partner to make them aware of the migration? (such as a Commissioning Support Unit)

-#### Do you have an agreed date for when the practice will Go Live on the new system?
+#### Do you have an agreed date for when the practice will Go Live on the new solution?

 * [Agree a provisional Go Live date](/prm-practice-migration/guide#agree-a-provisional-go-live-date)